rughanigaurav/symfony/README.md

 6.  your phpmyadmin will be accessible on http://localhost:8081

-7. Symfony project directory should src/public/

-8. Python project directory should be app/
+7. Symfony project directory should src/public/ and Python project directory should be app/

 # Steps to install Install Docker and Docker Composer in Ubuntu